nicholasgriffintn/llm-assistant/README.md

 You can find out more about the model [here](https://ollama.com/library/llava).

-## Using CloudFlare
+## Using Cloudflare

-If you'd like to use CloudFlare's AI service to generate responses instead, you can set the `USE_CLOUDFLARE` environment variable to `true`.
+If you'd like to use Cloudflare's AI service to generate responses instead, you can set the `USE_CLOUDFLARE` environment variable to `true`.

-You'll also need to set the `CLOUDFLARE_API_TOKEN` environment variable to your CloudFlare API token and the `CLOUDFLARE_ACCOUNT_ID` environment variable to your CloudFlare account ID.
+You'll also need to set the `CLOUDFLARE_API_TOKEN` environment variable to your Cloudflare API token and the `CLOUDFLARE_ACCOUNT_ID` environment variable to your Cloudflare account ID.

-You can find out more about CloudFlare's AI service [here](https://developers.cloudflare.com/ai/).
+You can find out more about Cloudflare's AI service [here](https://developers.Cloudflare.com/ai/).

-### CloudFlare Models
+### Cloudflare Models

-On CloudFlare, I have been using `@cf/mistral/mistral-7b-instruct-v0.1` as a replacement for the `mistral-nemo` model and `@cf/llava-hf/llava-1.5-7b-hf` as a replacement for the `llava` model.
+On Cloudflare, I have been using `@cf/mistral/mistral-7b-instruct-v0.1` as a replacement for the `mistral-nemo` model and `@cf/llava-hf/llava-1.5-7b-hf` as a replacement for the `llava` model.

+### Cloudflare AI Gateway

+The Cloudflare AI Gateway is pretty cool, it allows you to track usage of CloudFlare AI, set rate limits for requests and, possibly the coolest thing, cache responses for a certain amount of time.

+You can find out more about the Cloudflare AI Gateway [here](https://developers.cloudflare.com/ai-gateway/).

+To use it, set the env variable `CLOUDFLARE_GATEWAY_ID` to the ID of your Cloudflare AI Gateway.

 ## Prompt Engineering